 We’ve known about Mickey and Minnie’s Runaway Railway coming to Hollywood Studios since 2017, but last year Disney also confirmed that this new Mickey attraction is also opening in Disneyland Park, in Mickey’s Toontown.

-Disney was pretty bold already calling for the building of a second Mickey and Minnie’s Runaway Railway ride before guests have even been on the original.
-They must be extremely confident that this ride is going to be a hit, which is a positive sign for us!
+Disney was pretty bold already announcing the building of a second Mickey and Minnie’s Runaway Railway ride before guests have even had been on the original.
+Their confidence was justified as it’s been a hit with guests in Hollywood Studios so far.

 Is the Disneyland Version of Mickey and Minnie’s Runaway Railway a Clone?